-The Dryden Mill participated in the city's "At Work for the Planet" clean-up day at two local parks in celebration of National Forestry Week.
-They also held their first "Fall Fest," which featured outdoor vendors and a walk through the Laura Howe Marsh Trail, previously cleaned up and maintained by Domtar ECAs and community volunteers.
+The Dryden Mill, in partnership with the City of Dryden, organized "At Work for the Planet" clean-up days at two local parks in celebration of National Forestry Week.
+Volunteers from the mill have also participated in "Fall Fest," which features outdoor vendors, book giveaways by Domtar and a walk through the Laura Howe Marsh Trail.
+This conservation area is a well-used hiking and biking trail which has seen clean-up efforts by Domtar ECAs and community volunteers.